scala-native/scala-native/docs/contrib/build.md

 Scalalib project does not introduce any new classes but provides overrides for the existing Scala standard library.
-Some of these overrides exist to improve the performance of Scala Native, eg. by explicit inlining of some methods.
+Some of these overrides exist to improve the performance of Scala Native, e.g. by explicit inlining of some methods.
 When running `scalalib/compile` it will automatically use existing `*.scala` files defined in `overrides`